nataliecardot/react-neighborhood-map/README.md

 1. Clone the repository
 2. Using a command line tool, navigate to the directory's location
 3. Run `npm install`, which installs all modules listed as dependencies in package.json.
-4. Run `npm run build` (runs custom "build" script in package.json)
-5. Run `npm start` to start the development server, opening the app in your default browser.
+4. Run `npm start` to start the development server, opening the app in your default browser.
 (The command causes node to look for a scripts object in your package.json file, which in this case specifies "react-scripts start.")

 ### Dependencies